tab1-web/faq/docs/Game/noblesse.md

 :material-account-star: One who reaches **level 75** in their subclass and completes the noblesse questline earns the right to become Noblesse - gaining powerful abilities for PvP and raids.

+!!! note
-:material-account-switch: **Status applies to all classes!** Both main and subclasses receive the title and can use Noblesse skills.
+    :material-account-switch: Both main and subclasses receive the title and can use Noblesse skills.

 ## :material-book-open-variant: Path to Noblesse